 “Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.
 Whatever you have learned or received or heard from me, or seen in me – put it into practice.”

 At the age of 29 life came to a turning point, as I had come to the end of myself – I gave up on trying to build life my way.
-I turned to my faith (which I had rejected along the way) for help and became part of a faith-filled family – the Church – which is where I met and married my wonderful and loving husband, Rob.
+I turned to my faith (which I had rejected along the way) for help and became part of a faith-filled family which is where I met and married my wonderful and loving husband, Rob.
 I never looked back.

 In the past, I had used my story and negative feelings as the source of my artistic inspiration.
 You see, everyone can resonate with negative visual language – we all drift towards it, because it is a reflection of our imperfect selves.
 The Bible speaks of it in this way: “Sin gives birth to sin, but Spirit gives birth to Spirit”.
 I became a victor instead of a victim.
 I saw light and wanted to speak light in my visual language.

 The more I began to see what is true, noble, right, pure, lovely and admirable through my walk of faith, the more I put it into practice – both in my personal life and in my artistic practice.
-I realised that the dark paintings I had painted before were not inspiring the viewers to a higher calling or glorifying the Creator, nor even showing what is good and lovely.
+I realized that the dark paintings I had painted before were not inspiring the viewers to a higher calling or glorifying the Creator, nor even showing what is good and lovely.